-- Southwest road trip itinerary includes some of America’s best national parks, it’s wise to get a National Parks Pass that gives entry to all the national parks to save money and hassle.
+- Southwest USA road trip itinerary includes some of the best US national parks, it’s wise to get a National Parks Pass that gives entry to all the national parks to save money and hassle.

 - Stuff your car with crates of water bottles especially if you are road tripping in Summer and Stock up from a supermarket.

 - Many parts of the region are inaccessible unless you have your own car.
 Preferably, rent a car from car rental companies in Vegas.
 Don’t forget to compare rates before you book.